-Idarubicin should be administered only into a vein.
+Idarubicin injection should be administered only into a vein.
 However, it may leak into surrounding tissue causing severe irritation or damage.
 Your doctor or nurse will monitor your administration site for this reaction.
 If you experience any of the following symptoms, call your doctor immediately: pain, itching, redness, swelling, blisters, or sores in the place where the medication was injected.

 Why is this medicine prescribed?